Please do not send confidential informationvia email.

-Centers for Disease Control (CDC).
-In fact, most people who use tobacco as adults begin using tobacco during their adolescent years.
-Nine out of 10 smokers first try cigarettes by age 18.
+Most people who use tobacco as adults begin using tobacco during their adolescent years.
+Did you know 95% of tobacco users start using tobacco products before they are 21 years old?
 That's why preventing the use of tobacco products by youth is critical to tobacco-prevention efforts across Mecklenburg County and the U.S.

-aerosol from vapes or e-cigarettes can also contain toxins that are harmful when breathed in.
+aerosol from vapes or e-cigarettes contains toxins that are harmful when inhaled.

-You can get help quitting by texing DITCHJUUL to 887-09.
+You can get help quitting by texting DITCHVAPE to 88709.

 Click here for more information.

 Youth can enroll today in a free, teen vaping text quit program by texting VAPEFREENC to 873373 to get started.
 Available for teens (ages 13-17).
 Youth may also text "Coach" for immediate access to coach.

 For parents/adults looking to learn more about youth vaping and how to help, the Live Vape Free program has a component focused on supporting parents and other concerned adults with the vaping epidemic.
 This online learning program is designed to provide the insights needed for getting started, tips and tools, and resources for ongoing support.
 To learn more, click here.

 YouthTobaccoProgram Resources 12.22.22.pdf: A wide variety of resources for teachers, tobacco educators, counselors, nurses, parents, and others on the hazards and long-term consequences of tobacco use.
 Resources include educational programs, cessation tools, fact sheets, media campaigns, and much more.

 Youth Tobacco: Resources for Parents